sattlerc/hott-reading-course/README.md

 ### For PhD students

-If take this course as a PhD course, you need to do some additional work to pass.
+If you take this course as a PhD course, you need to do some additional work to pass.
 * You must be active in our weekly discussions.
   This includes giving feedback to students who present exercise solutions.
   Additionally, you may be asked to give feedback for students who hand in electronic solutions.